-For consideration of current processes to improve success in implementation, ADOT has begun evaluating the project list identified through the SSEC Study to assess which projects have been built, which projects have been incorporated into the Five-Year Program, and which projects remain to be considered a priority in line with the criteria outlined in ADOT's current MS4 permit.
-Additionally, ADOT will include any new projects listed in the Five-Year Program in the retrofit inventory based on information set in the SSEC study, as well as the MS4 permit criteria, and any updated information resulting from the MS4 mapping effort and updated water quality data from ADEQ's website.
+Key tools and information that are incorporated into the annual retrofit assessment inventory include the completed MS4 mapping to date, current post-construction stormwater control structures, and priority outfalls, the MS4 permit criteria, and any updated information resulting from updated water quality data from ADEQ's website.
 Additionally, information from the recently completed TMDL research project (SPR-761) described in Section 3 is being used to inform relevant findings into the Post-Construction Stormwater Control Program.